akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 > 🟢 **Did You Know?**
 >
 > The Sheriff of Nottingham—who appears briefly in this story—was a real official.
 His family’s lands later became part of the Royal Forest under King Henry II – the very setting where legends of Robin Hood would grow.
 Some scholars believe the Sheriff’s harsh enforcement of forest law helped inspire the tales of the outlaw of Sherwood.

 ---

+> 🟢 **Lions or Leopards?**
+>
+> Did you know?
+Technically, the three animals on the English crest are heraldic "leopards" because they are walking and facing the viewer; in the Middle Ages, the word "lion" was only used if the beast was standing on its hind legs.
+At the time leopards were believed to be hybrid lions.

+---